Coding Quests

 quantity_label.text = str(slot.quantity) if slot.quantity > 1 else ""

-The signal connection is the glue: when the inventory data changes, the UI rebuilds.
-The data and the display are completely decoupled - you can change how items are stored without touching the UI, and you can redesign the UI without touching the inventory logic.
+The signal connection is the glue.
+Inventory data changes, UI rebuilds.
+The two sides stay fully decoupled, so you can rework how items are stored without touching the UI, or redesign the UI without touching inventory logic.
+If signals still feel fuzzy, my Godot 4 signals guide covers the whole system, including this exact pattern.

 Drag and Drop

-Godot has a built-in drag-and-drop system on Control nodes.
-Override three methods:
+Godot ships a drag-and-drop system on Control nodes.
+You override three methods, and that's the whole feature:

 GDScript